matthijsgroen/fp-experiments/posts/1-intro.md

 understand all "the fuss".

-But there is a big gap coming from an object oriented world, where language where designed to be easily readable, and code was written as if they where stories, and going to a world where stuff is expressed as math, and concepts with strange names are explained by even more strange names to me.
+But there is a big gap coming from an object oriented world, where language were designed to be easily readable, and code was written as if they where stories, and going to a world where stuff is expressed as math, and concepts with strange names are explained by even more strange names to me.